Heat kernel analysis on diamond fractals: Introduction

-With the aim of investigating how the measure-geometric properties of diamond fractals are reflected in the analysis of the diffusion process, the Lipschitz continuity of the heat kernel and the heat semigroup treated in Section~\ref{S:contHK} and Section~\ref{S:contHS} play a central role in this paper.
+In order to investigating how the measure-geometric properties of diamond fractals are reflected in the analysis of the diffusion process, the Lipschitz continuity of the heat kernel $p_t$ and the heat semigroup $\{P_t\}_{t\geq 0}$ treated in Section~\ref{S:contHK} and Section~\ref{S:contHS} play a central role in this paper.
 Some estimates for the heat kernel in a particular class of diamond fractals were discussed in~\cite[Section 4]{HK10}, however Lipschitz estimates remained unexplored.
 Dealing with this rather non-standard setting makes much of the general abstract theory not directly applicable, and being able to work with explicit expressions will become crucial to approach its analysis.
-In the classical setting of a complete and connected Riemmanian manifold, the deep connection between continuity estimates and \textit{curvature} is displayed for instance in the so-called \textit{Bakry-\'Emery curvature condition}

-The latter inequality is known to be equivalent to a bound of the Ricci curvature ofthe space~\cite{Bak97,Led00,vRS05}.
+As an example, in the particular case of a (regular) diamond fractal with parameters $n$ and $j$, Corollary~\ref{C:HKsup_regular} provides the estimate

+with a constant $C_{n,j}$ that can be explicitly bounded.
+Continuity estimates of the heat semigroup are deeply connected to the geometry of the underlying space.
+This connection is displayed for instance in so-called \textit{Bakry-\'Emery type curvature conditions}.
+In the classical setting of a complete and connected Riemmanian manifold, such a condition can be expressed as an inequality involving the gradient of the semigroup and it is known to be equivalent to a bound of the Ricci curvature of the space~\cite{Bak97,Led00,vRS05}.
 In recent years, a significant amount of research has been carried out to characterize curvature bounds in the context of metric measure spaces and Dirichlet spaces by means of weak versions of the original Bakry-\'Emery condition, see e.g.~\cite{LV07,Stu06,Stu06b,AGS15,AGS17}.

-In particular, the lack of the volume doubling property leaves generalized diamond fractals out of the framework of Alexandrov spaces with curvature bounded from below treated in~\cite{GKO13}.
-As a first approach towards this question in our setting, we will thus investigate continuity bounds in the lines of a so-called \textit{weak Barky-\'Emery curvature condition}

-where $\kappa>0$ and $d_w>0$ is the \textit{walk dimension} of the space.
-This condition has lately been introduced in~\cite{ARBC+18} within the framework of Dirichlet spaces with heat kernel bounds.
-The most concrete computable case we can treat with the methods presented in this paper, see~Theorem~\ref{T:BE_reg_log}, reveals a logarithmic correction term of the type
+The lack of the volume doubling property leaves generalized diamond fractals out of general frameworks such as the Alexandrov spaces with curvature bounded from below treated in~\cite{GKO13}.
+As a first approach to investigate this type of connection with curvature in the present setting, Section~\ref{S:contHS} deals with the regularity of the heat semigroup $\{P_t\}_{t\geq 0}$ and its relation to the so-called \textit{weak Barky-\'Emery nonnegative curvature condition} recently introduced in the framework of Dirichlet spaces with heat kernel bounds~\cite{ABCRST3}.
+The most concrete computable case presented in this paper, see~Theorem~\ref{T:BE_reg_log}, reveals a logarithmic correction term